DaveTCode/davetcode.github.io/content/post/21st-century-emulator.md

 draft = false
 toc = false
 tags = ["emulation", "8080", "spaceinvaders", "satire"]
-images = [
-  "https://source.unsplash.com/collection/983219/1600x900"
-] # overrides site-wide open graph image
+summary = "What happens when you apply 21st century application design to the emulation of old arcade machines?
+How much can we improve the emulation community?" images = [ "https://source.unsplash.com/collection/983219/1600x900" ] # overrides site-wide open graph image